 Scholarship Information – Please read before applying

-The scholarship application must be completed and submitted online no later than 11:59 pm Tuesday, March 15th EST for you to be considered for a college scholarship.
-You may log in as many times as needed.
-Your entries within the application will be automatically saved, but you may also click SAVE DRAFT at the bottom of the application.
-To submit your final version, click APPLY at the bottom of the application.
+To be considered for a college scholarship, you must complete and submit the online application by 11:59 pm on March 1st EST. You can log in as many times as you need.
+Your entries will be automatically saved, but you can also click SAVE DRAFT at the bottom of the application.
+When you’re ready to submit, click APPLY at the bottom.

-All required fields (marked with a red asterisk) must be completed and the necessary documents must be uploaded for the application to be completed and for you to be considered for a scholarship.
+All required fields (marked with a red asterisk) must be completed, and you must upload the necessary documents to finish the application and be considered for a scholarship.

-The scholarships we offer are funded by local community donors that include individuals, businesses, civic organizations, and churches.
-We are given strict guidelines for awarding these scholarships.
-Please answer each question thoroughly and thoughtfully so that our panel of Reviewers may be able to choose the right applicant for these particular scholarships.
+Our scholarships are funded by local community donors, including individuals, businesses, civic organizations, and churches.
+We have strict guidelines for awarding these scholarships, so please answer each question carefully and thoughtfully.
+Our panel of reviewers will use your answers to choose the right applicants for these scholarships.
 There is only one application to fill out.
-You will be notified in May if you’ve been selected to receive a scholarship and invited to the scholarship announcement ceremony in June.
-Checks are available AFTER recipients submit their completed Scholarship Agreement, along with a copy of their “thank you” letter to their respective donor, to our office, typically in early July.
+You will be notified in April if you’ve been selected and invited to the Community Achievement Celebration in May.
+Checks are available after you submit your completed Scholarship Agreement and a "thank you" letter to your donor, usually after July 4th.

-Applicants must satisfy one of the following requirements:
+Eligibility Requirements:All applicants must have a minimum 2.5 GPA and meet one of the following requirements:

-NOTE: Proof of residency may be requested if you are not a graduate of a High School located in Bartow County.
+NOTE: Proof of residency may be requested if you are not a graduate of a Bartow County high school.

 Application Process and Materials Needed: